matsengrp/dpvt-experiments-1/README.md

 ```

 ## Setup
-Create the conda environment from file: `conda env create --file environment.yml`.
-Install `dpvtex` as a python package with pip: `pip install -e .`.

-## Setup
 Create the conda environment from file: `conda create env --file environment.yml`.
 Install `dpvtex` as a python package with pip: `pip install -e .`.